-The Petersville brands acquired by Pacific Dunlop included Edgell-Birds Eye, Peters Ice Cream, Herbert Adams Bakeries, Socomin and Four ‘n’Twenty.
+The Petersville brands acquired by Pacific Dunlop in 1991 included Edgell-Birds Eye, Peters Ice Cream, Herbert Adams Bakeries, Socomin and Four ‘n’Twenty.
 In 1993, Pacific Dunlop also acquired Plumrose, chiefly to obtain the Yoplait brand.

 Writing about the Plumrose acquisition, The Age reported: